 A few caveats: The portable compressor can draw up to 15 amps, so be sure your 12-volt cigarette lighter outlet can handle the power.
 Otherwise you might be going through a few fuses.
-Also, you should keep your car running while using the 12-volt air compressor to avoid draining the battery.
+Also, you should keep your car running while using the 12V air compressor to avoid draining the battery.

-This compressor pump gets props for being quiet and its ability to fill up larger 33-inch tires fairly quickly.
+This 12-volt compressor pump gets props for being quiet and its ability to fill up larger 33-inch tires fairly quickly.
 It measures 6.75 by 6.25 by 10.75 inches and comes in at 4.5 pounds.
-Maximum pressure on the Viair is 120 psi and it has an airflow of 1.47 CFM.
+Maximum pressure on the Viair is 120 PSI and it has an airflow of 1.47 CFM.
 The power cord on this car tire air inflator is 9 feet long while the air hose is 12 feet long, making it great for larger trucks.

-This portable tire inflator gets runner-up status for its higher price tag and lack of an auto-stop feature, but those driving bigger vehicles will surely find the Viair 88P Portable Air Compressor a good value that will come handy if you find yourself needing it for an underinflated tire.
+This portable tire inflator gets runner-up status for its higher price tag and lack of an auto-stop feature, but those driving bigger vehicles will surely find the Viair 88P Portable Air Compressor a good value that will come in handy if you find yourself needing it for an underinflated tire.
 And it's popular with owners receiving 4.7 out of 5 stars based on nearly 3,800 customer ratings.

 This digital tire inflator comes with the option of low or high pressure, so you can also use it to inflate an air mattress without worrying about it going kablooey all over your guests.
 A deflate function quickly clears the air for easy packing up.
 It also comes with accessories for filling up bicycle tires and various sports balls.
 And this rechargeable tire inflator has proven quite popular with hundreds of owners giving an average score of 4.4 out of 5 stars.